alexgo-io/alexlab-doc/product-features/self-service-listing.md

 <summary>Step 1.2: Confirm token information provided by the contract</summary>

-Check the that information provided by the contract is correct.
-In the example would be:
+Verify that the token information retrieved from the contract is correct.
+In the example:

 - **Token name** -> `RABBY Token`
 - **Token symbol** -> `RABBY`